stephane-germena/sudoku/README.md

 - Keyboard tile: disable when all filled
 - Allow select on given cells
 - Highlight cells with same value
-- Select a keyboard tile then fill cells
 - Redo

 Later: